Krassnig/CodeDraw/INTRODUCTION.md

 When InstantDraw is enabled CodeDraw will instantly draw all shapes to the canvas.
-This can be used to better understand what is happening in your application but also slows down drawing object because CodeDraw has to render each time.
+This can be used to better understand what is happening in your application but also slows down drawing objects because CodeDraw has to render each time.

-Additionally, you can setAlwaysOnTop to true that CodeDraw doesn't disappear behind your IDE.
+Additionally, you can setAlwaysOnTop to true so that CodeDraw doesn't disappear behind your IDE.

 ```java
 import codedraw.*;